lsst-tstn/tstn-027/index.rst

 #.
 If inclement weather is approaching or the area is safe but non-functional, the main dome shutter should be closed.

-   * If the main power is on, attempt to close the lower shutter, then the upper shutter, using the manual push buttons at the top of the stairs.
+   * If the power is on, attempt to close the lower shutter, then the upper shutter, using the :ref:`manual push buttons <fig_dome_control_box>` at the top of the stairs.
    * If the main power is off, there will be no power to the dome and the main shutter will need to be closed by hand.
      The lower shutter cannot be closed without a manual hydraulic pump.
-     To manually close the top shutter, there is a large metal pole with a hook on the end found on the dome floor or in the shipping container on calibration hill.
+     To manually close the top shutter, there is a :ref:`large metal rod with a hook on the end found on the dome floor <fig_dome_rod_stored>` (or possibly in the shipping container on calibration hill).
-     Attach the hook to the eye bolt near the motor shaft located at the very top of the dome.
+     Attach the hook to the eye bolt near the motor shaft located at the very top of the dome, as :ref:`seen in the figure <fig-dome-rod-installed>`.
      It will take ~5000 turns to close.